-Italian antipasto is designed to captivate us at the first bite, and this dish fulfills it's promise.
+Italian eggplant antipasto is designed to captivate us at the first bite, and this dish fulfills it's promise.
 I love Italian food, and am always looking for different recipes with eggplant, which grow so well here in the Tropics.
 I used some fresh white homegrown eggplant which I was given from our friend's garden.
 I haven't seen these white ones in the supermarket but I did see some seedlings at Bunnings the other day which may interest you.
 However eggplant self seed so easily from the compost to the garden if you can find some.

-The white eggplant are perfect for this recipe as they aren't as bitter as the purple ones can be, and they soak up all of the wonderful flavours of the herbs, the olive oil, the garlic and the vinegar.
+The white eggplant are perfect for this recipe as they aren't as bitter as the large purple ones can be, and they soak up all of the wonderful flavours of the herbs, the olive oil, the garlic and the vinegar.
 The eggplant are prepared by boiling them, a different approach and so easy, which means they soften nicely and some of the seeds are also discarded in the water.

 Serve this with some crusty bread, and you have a match made in heaven.
 I used some of my latest sourdough loaf to serve it with.